 Season

 Storage costs tend to be higher from May through September because that’s the busy season for moving, which is a big part of the overall storage market.
-If you have any flexibility with your own schedule, you can usually save on storage costs if you plan your move for October through April.
+If you have any flexibility with your own schedule, you can usually save on storage costs if you start storing between October and April.

-A PODS portable moving and storage container is sitting in a residential driveway in Florida.
-It is 75 percent loaded with moving boxes and furniture, but there is still room left for more.
+PODS moving cost includes the cost of one month of storage and a container can be kept in your driveway, as seen in the photo above.
+The container is 75 percent loaded with moving boxes and furniture, but there is still room left for more.
 The door of the container is open, showing what’s inside.

-With portable storage units like PODS containers, you only have to load and unload your belongings once — which means less work and lower costs compared to DIY and full-service moving.
+With portable storage units like PODS containers, you only have to load and unload your belongings once, which means less time and effort — and possibly lower costs — compared to DIY and full-service moving.

 When Storage Is Part of a Move

 If you’re getting storage because you’re moving to a new house, portable containers are a fantastic option.
 You can shave off a lot of work and money with portable storage because you only have to load and unload your things once.
-Think about it: You load your stuff into a container at your current residence, have it taken to storage while you work on the moving logistics — or renovation — and then have it delivered to your new home.
+Think about it: You load your stuff into a container at your current residence, have it taken to storage while you work on the moving logistics — or home renovation — and then have it delivered to your new home (or back to your current one).
 Easy-peasy, lemon-squeezy.

 Your precious belongings will be safe in a secure facility.
-But insurance is important to consider in the unlikely event of flooding, fire, theft, or other disasters — and to account for when considering storage unit costs.
+But coverage for your belongings is important to consider in the unlikely event of flooding, fire, theft, or other disasters.

 Climate Control

-Did you know most people don’t really need strict climate control for their stuff (unless they’re in a super-humid area like Florida)?
-And there’s no firm industry standard definition of what climate control even means.
+Did you know most people don’t really need strict climate control for their stuff (unless they’re in a super-humid area)?
+There’s also no firm industry standard definition of what climate control even means.
+Generally, though, it can be agreed upon that a climate-controlled storage unit should keep temperature levels between 55° and 78° F, with humidity levels not exceeding 55 percent.

 Security

 It’s important to put a good lock on your storage unit or container.
 But the security shouldn’t end there.
-Be sure to ask the companies you’re considering what kind of gates, alarms, and video security systems they have in place.
+Be sure to ask what kind of gates, alarms, and video security systems each storage center has in place (before deciding where to store your belongings).

 Service